Contents

 For this reason, eBay suggests getting in touch with a buyer before manually opening an unpaid item case.

 Provide a positive customer experience by sending a polite reminder that payment is due.
-Creating a template could save you some time here.
+Creating a template could save you some time here when dealing with non-payment on eBay.

 If you discover the person who purchased an item is no longer registered on eBay, you should open an eBay unpaid item case immediately.
-Otherwise, you should give the buyer a couple of days to pay their outstanding invoice before asking eBay to follow up.
+Otherwise, you should give the buyer a couple of days to pay their outstanding invoice before asking eBay to follow up on the buyer payment dispute.

 Beyond chasing payments, an eBay unpaid item case aims to protect sellers from loss of fees and negative feedback.

 Some eBay sellers might be reluctant to open one, in case it results in negative feedback from the shopper in question.
 Others might just think it’s not worth their time.
-So is an eBay unpaid item case worth the effort?
+So is filing an eBay report for non-payment worth the effort?

 Opening a case actually blocks feedback from someone who hasn’t paid for an item.